-The Bachelor in Accounting (BA) programmme has been built in a structured format and includes clearly defined goals that are reflected through learning outcomes that include an integrated set of knowledge, skills and competencies.
+The Bachelor of Accountancy (BA) program is a program that has been built in a structured format and includes clearly defined goals that are reflected through learning outcomes that include an integrated set of knowledge, skills and competencies.
 The curriculum structure of the program has been designed based on an organized hierarchy of courses within levels, each of which is built on the level that precedes it, to ensure academic progress and a balance between theory and practice.
 To facilitate this academic progress, the program included a system of prerequisites so that the student could move from one level to another smoothly.

-In order to ensure the achievement of the programmme's objectives, the desired learning outcomes were formulated and identified at the level of all courses to be compatible with the educational program outcomes.
+In order to ensure the achievement of the program's objectives, the desired learning outcomes were formulated and identified at the level of all courses to be compatible with the educational program outcomes.